Lab-of-Infinity/-Topic-Modeling-on-News-Dataset-using-BertTopic-Transformer/README.md

  6. Term Score Decline Per Topic
  ```

-***Note : As Visualation are Interactive in Nature , You can open Notebook Google Colab via click on `Open in Colab` in Notebook file and Check Visualization.***
+***Note : As Visualation are Interactive in Nature they are not getting render properly in Github.
+To check Visualizaton you will need to open Notebook in Google colab.
+You can open Notebook Google Colab via click on `Open in Colab` in Notebook file and Check Visualization.***